Bankfunds1/Proton-VPN/README.md

 A: You can cancel your Proton VPN subscription directly from the Proton VPN app or by visiting your account page.
 If you need a refund, please contact Proton Support within 30 days.

 **Q: Why is my connection slow?**
 A: Proton VPN may be slower depending on the server you are connected to.
-Try switching to a different server or use the **WireGuard** protocol for improved speed.
+Try switching to a different server or using the **WireGuard** protocol for improved speed.

 **Q: Can I use Proton VPN on multiple devices?**
 A: Yes!
 Proton VPN supports multiple devices, and you can connect up to 10 devices with a single subscription plan.